greydanus/greydanus.github.io/_posts/2016-11-26-synthetic-gradients.markdown

 ---
 layout: post
 comments: true
-title:  "A bird's eye view of synthetic gradients"
+title:  "A Bird's Eye View of Synthetic Gradients"
 excerpt: "Synthetic gradients achieve the perfect balance of crazy and brilliant.
 In a 100-line Gist I'll introduce this exotic technique and use it to train a neural network."
 date:   2016-11-26 11:00:00
 mathjax: true